ScottIsAFool/StoreCardBuddy/Marketplace/Readme.txt

 Store Card Buddy - v1.0

 WHAT IS IT?
 An app that lets you remember your store cards on your phone so you don't have to carry them round with you.
+Mileage may vary depending on the store's scanners.

 FEEDBACK
 IF you have any feedback, do please get in touch on twitter (Hi, I'm @scottisafool) or email me at scottisafool@live.co.uk